-You can obtain a pet passport directly from one of the veterinary practices participating in the pet travel scheme, (see link below for details).
+You can obtain a pet passport directly from one of the authorised Private Veterinary Practitioners participating in the pet travel scheme, (see link below for details).
 The price of consultation and advice, rabies testing, any necessary vaccinations and issuing documents, is set by each individual vet.
 Please speak to your vet about the cost if preparing to travel with your pet.

-Will my pet require a rabies vaccination for travelling to Northern Ireland from GB?
+Will my pet require a rabies vaccination for travelling to Northern Ireland from Great Britain?

 Yes, a rabies vaccination will be required and you need to make sure your pet is microchipped first, or the vaccination will not count.
-The pet must be must be at least 12 weeks old before vaccination and you must wait 21 days from the date of the rabies vaccination before travelling and the vaccine must be in date at the time of travel.
+The pet must be must be at least 12 weeks old before vaccination.
+You must wait 21 days from the date of the rabies vaccination before travelling and the vaccine must be in date at the time of travel.

 I am concerned that the rabies vaccination will have a detrimental effect on the health of my pet?

-There is already a requirement for such a vaccination for pets intending to travel to the EU, including the Republic of Ireland, from NI.
+There is already a requirement for such a vaccination for pets intending to travel to the EU, including the Republic of Ireland, from Northern Ireland.
 All vaccinations recommended for use in NI/EU have undergone rigorous testing to assess safety and ensure effectiveness.
-The Veterinary Medicines Directorate (VMD), an Executive Agency within DEFRA, regulate the safety and quality of veterinary medicines in the UK and you may wish to seek further advice from them regarding any vaccination concerns.
-The VMD can be contacted here
+The Veterinary Medicines Directorate, an Executive Agency within DEFRA, regulate the safety and quality of veterinary medicines in the UK and you may wish to seek further advice from them regarding any vaccination concerns.
+The Veterinary Medicines Directorate can be contacted here.